TrollSkull/TrollSkull/README.md

 - I’m currently working on **MBMmanager**, an Open Source **Minecraft** mod manager with GUI and CLI using [Tkinter](https://docs.python.org/es/3/library/tkinter.html) and [Rich_](https://github.com/Textualize/rich).
 With a modern and easy to use UI.
 Coded in Python 3.

-  You can install and update mods from Modrinth through a GUI, manage multiple profiles, modpacks and many more!
+  You can install and update mods from Modrinth through a GUI, manage multiple profiles, modpacks, resourcepacks and many more!

 - I’m looking to collaborate on **Open source projects** :}